Milad-aghdam/cnn-projects/readme.md

 CIFAR-10 consists of 60,000 images (32x32 pixels) divided into 10 classes: airplanes, cars, birds, cats, deer, dogs, frogs, horses, ships, and trucks.
 Each class has 6,000 images.

 ### 3. Cats vs. Dogs Classification
- This dataset contains 25,000 images of cats and dogs. our goal is to classify whether an image contains a cat or a dog.

-## Requirements
+This dataset consists of two parts:

+- Training Set: Contains 8,005 images of cats and dogs.
+The images are organized into two categories: cats (label = 0) and dogs (label = 1).
+Our goal during training is to correctly classify these images into the appropriate category.
+- Test Set: Contains 2,023 images, also split into cats and dogs.
+This set is used to evaluate how well the trained model can generalize to unseen data.

 Make sure you have the following dependencies installed to run any of the projects: